ZyanWasHere/2025-12-02-create-game-fantasy-cooking/README.md

+## 2025-12-08
+i have a big issue at the moment. i fundementally don't understand godot. i have an idea of what systems i want to create and how i want them to perform.
+PROBLEM: godot has a certain system that it wasn't you to abide by.

+EXAMPLE: i want to use the touchscreen to grab an object, perchance.
+THAT needs a specific function, which has specific rules that i'm not fully aware of. whenever i try to utalize it, because i am unaware of the niche rules it operates by - i end up with weird errors from usecases it wasn't predicting.

+TODO:
+- focus purely on understanding godot code...

+## 2025-12-04
+so we have a "central area" where we make the sandwich that central area is a function which checks if any item is on the sandwich afterwards it turns the corresponding value to true.

+i'm having issues actually getting multiple instances to move independently i'm going to try to get that working today.

+TODO:
+- move instances of an object individually
+- keep track of recipe we're making
+- compare to existing dataset of recipes

 ## 2025-12-03
 learning godot. the main issue i'm struggling with at the moment is: making new instances. when i make a new instance of an object -